KingSutter/Kodrich-Associates/README.md

 ## Running the program

-1. Clone the repository from this https://github.com/KingSutter/Kodrich-Associates/tree/AssemblyAI-integration GitHub link into VS Code or your preferred code editing software.
+1. Clone the repository from [this GitHub link](https://github.com/KingSutter/Kodrich-Associates/tree/AssemblyAI-integration) into VS Code or your preferred code editing software.
-    - Use the following command to clone the specific branch:
+    - Use the following command to clone the specific branch.
+The master branch DOES NOT have the voice transcription feature:
     - `git clone -b AssemblyAI-integration https://github.com/KingSutter/Kodrich-Associates.git`
 2. Run `npm i` on bash (or your preferred method to install dependencies).
 3. Replace `KEY HERE` with your API key on line 15 of the Contact.js file (file path: Kodrich-Associates\src\components\Contact\Contact.js) OR simply type the API key into the text box on the Contact page